grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 	start_loop([MutualExclusionAgent('mea')])
 ```

 Run the above code and see the results.
-Note that sometimes the `SayBiscoito` holds the lock and prints 5 times its phrase.
+Note that the `SayBiscoito` behaviour holds the lock and prints 5 times its phrase.
 Afterward, it releases the lock and tries to hold it again.
-If the `SayBolacha` can hold the lock, it prints its phrase by 1 time and releases the lock right away.
+If the `SayBolacha` behaviour can hold the lock first, it prints its phrase by 1 time and releases the lock right away.
 These two behaviours will continue to disputate the same lock for the eternity.
 All the times that `SayBiscoito` gets the lock, it will print by 5 times, while the `SayBolacha` will print by once.
 The `SayBiscoito` never will print 4 or 6 times, because its critical section holds the lock exactly by 5 times.

 > **Important note ¹:** the mutual exclusion works for all the finite and infinite behaviours but doesn't work to compound behaviours (like `SequentialBehaviour`).